samudraneel05/PhotoWeave/README.md

 # PhotoWeave

-Given a pair of images I want to stitch them to create a panoramic scene.

-Note, one fundamental requirement is that both images need to share some common regions.

-Also, the solution need to work even if the pictures have different Scaling or Angle (Perspective) or Spacial position or Capturing devices.
+Image stitching app for two or more images that works even if the pictures have different Scaling or Angle (Perspective) or Spacial position or Capturing devices.

 ### What is Image Stitching

 A technique of combining several overlapping images from the similar viewpoint into a bigger one without thrashing of information is known as an image stitching.
 The most universally used methods are the Harris corner detection method and the Scale Invariant Feature Transform (SIFT) method.

 ### Image Matching